qcif-training/LinearRegressionR/_episodes/04-Multiple-Linear-Regression.md

 This is known as overfitting, where the model is fit perfectly to the quirks of your particular sample, but has no predictive ability in a new sample.
 A common approach that controls over fitting by keeping the number of predictors to a minimum is step-wise multiple regression:

 We start with the one predictor that explains the most predicted variance (i.e. has the highest correlation coefficient with the outcome).
-Next, the most statistically significant predictors is to the model.
+Next, the most statistically significant predictors is added to the model.
 The process is repeated until no remaining predictor has a statistically significant correlation with the outcome.

 Similarly to simple linear regression, the coefficient of determination ($$R^2$$) indicates the percent of variance in the dependant variable explained by combined effects of the independent variables.
 The adjusted $$R^2$$ is used for estimating explained variance in a population (not just the sample) when the sample size is small.